Al Bithnah: Bithnah Fort

-Bithnah Fort is thought to date back to the late 18th century, having been built as a result of the Wahhabi incursions of the early 1800s following the Battle of Bithnah.
+Bithnah Fort is thought to date back to the late 18th century, having been built as a result of the Qawasim incursions of the early 1800s following the 1845 Battle of Bithnah.
 The fort is constructed from stone, mudbrick, and palm-wood planking.

-Prior to the construction of the road to Masafi in the 1970s, traffic through to the interior from the coast passed through the bed of the wadi, overlooked by the fort which would have occupied a strategic location – in fact, Bithnah through the ages has been a strategic holding and was a key mainstay in the fortunes of the Sharqiyin through the 18th and early 19th centuries.
+Before the construction of the road to Masafi in the 1970s, traffic through to the interior from the coast passed through the bed of the wadi, overlooked by the fort which would have occupied a strategic location – in fact, Bithnah through the ages has been a strategic holding and was a key mainstay in the fortunes of the Sharqiyin through the 18th and early 19th centuries.

-In 1884, Sheikh Hamad bin Abdullah Al Sharqi took Bithnah Fort, control of which was to be essential for him when, in 1901, he once again refused the suzerainty of Sharjah and used the fort at Bithnah to refuse aid to the headman of Kalba, who was related to Sheikh Saqr bin Khalid of Sharjah.
-Together with help from the Shihuh under Ali Bin Ibrahim and Zaid Sinan Kumazari, the Sharqiyin drove the Qawasim out of Bithnah in 1902.
-This event sealed the de facto independence of Fujairah which was not, however, recognised by the British until 1952.

-Prior to 2009, the fort was inhabited by a local man from Bithnah, Saed Ali Saed Al Yamahi.
+Before 2009, the fort was inhabited by a local man from Bithnah, Saed Ali Saed Al Yamahi.